Logs and Traces

 The trace viewer displays the flow’s nodes in a left-to-right diagram.
 Each node card shows:

-• The node kind (input, transformation, branch, output) and service
+• The node kind (input, transformation, splitter, branch, sink, or output) and service

 • The number of results produced